-Complete a minimum of 21 credits in the Department of Geography, Environment, and Spatial Sciences from the following:
+Complete a minimum of 21 credits in the Department of Geography,

-Er nvironment, and Spatial Sciences from the following:
+E Environment, and Spatial Sciences from the following:

-1. A minimum of 9 credits from the following:
+A minimum of 9 credits from the following:

 GEO 113 Introduction to Economic Geography 3

 GEO 151 Introduction to Human Geography 3

 GEO 203 Introduction to Meteorology 3

 GEO 206 Physical Geography 3

 and

 GEO 206L Physical Geography Laboratory 1

 GEO 221 Introduction to Geographic Information 3

-2. A minimum of 3 credits from the following:
+2 A minimum of 3 credits from the following:

 GEO 204 World Regional Geography 3

 or

-Any 300-le vel GEO course
+Any 300-level GEO course.

-Complete a minimum of 9 additional credits in Geography courses, of which 6 credits must be at the 400-level.
+З B. Complete a minimum of 9 additional credits in Geography courses,

+of which 6 credits must be at the 100-level.
+The courses must be

+of which 6 credits must be at the 400-level.
 The courses must be approved by the student's academic advisor.